acdh-oeaw/prosnet-workflows/docs/add-to-project.md

 ### Actions variables and secrets

 The personal access token ought to be added to the executing repository's **actions secrets** for safekeeping.
 Point `ADD_TO_PROJECT_TOKEN` to it.

-The project number referred to by `PROJECT_NUM` is a less sensible piece of data; it can go into the repository's **actions variables** (or perhaps even directly into the workflow file).

 ## Background information